[Weglot_switcher]

-Alcova Miami, the 4 editors' favorite designers
+Alcova Miami, the editorial team's 4 favorite designers

 Elena Petrossian